 - 1. The Council hosts the Joint Waste Service with Tamworth Borough Council and is responsible for management of the arrangement including the refuse fleet.
 Each Council is responsible for showing its share of income and expenditure and assets and liabilities within its Financial Statements.
 In February 2016 the Council procured a new waste fleet using a contract hire arrangement that has been evaluated under IAS 17 as a finance lease.
 The value of assets procured and the finance lease obligation was £2,240,000.
 A further £680,000 of assets was added to this during 2016/17.
-At 31 March 2022 the Net Book Value of the assets was £0 and the value of the finance lease obligation was £342,000.
+At 31 March 2022 the Net Book Value of the assets was £0 and the value of the finance lease obligation was £0.
 The assets of the operation in respect of vehicles, equipment, land and buildings have been assessed as being under the control of Lichfield District Council and are therefore shown on this Authority's Balance Sheet.
-The Joint Waste Service shares joint income and expenditure based on the ratio of properties in each area and the current ratio is 58.30% Lichfield and 41.70% Tamworth. - 2.
+The Joint Waste Service shares joint income and expenditure based on the ratio of properties in each area and the current ratio is 58.09% Lichfield and 41.91% Tamworth. - 2.
 The Council outsourced the management of its leisure centres to Freedom Leisure on 1 February 2018.
 As part of the contractual arrangements, all leisure centre staff were transferred to Freedom Leisure via TUPE arrangements.
 Freedom Leisure has been admitted to the Staffordshire County Council pension fund and pension arrangements between Lichfield District Council, Staffordshire County Council and Freedom Leisure are managed using a pass through agreement.
-This agreement assigns the majority of pension risk to Lichfield District Council.
+This agreement assigns most of the pension risk to Lichfield District Council.
 The IAS19 report provided by the actuary excludes the assets and liabilities relating to the transferred staff.
 As the Council acts as guarantor for the pension commitments of these former employees, an annual assessment is carried out by management of the risk and potential financial consequences should the Council be called to settle these liabilities.
-For 2021/22, the risk is very difficult to quantify after Covid-19, but has been assessed at low, between 1% or £22,455 and 5% or £112,274.
-This is based on the operating environment nationally, the overall financial position of Freedom Leisure, the contract between Freedom and the Council, and the support provided both by the Government and Lichfield District Council.
-There may be some potential impact from the cost of living crisis that is currently affecting the country as leisure may be affected by lower disposable incomes.
-However this is yet to be quantified.

-3. The assumptions around the outcome of appeals against NNDR valuations (either received to date or expected to be received in future years) represent a material and critical judgement applied to the accounts.
+For 2022/23, the risk continues to be difficult to quantify after Covid-19 and with the cost-of-living challenges, but has been assessed at low, between 1% or £19,232 and 5% or £96,161.
+This is based on the operating environment nationally, the overall financial position of Freedom Leisure and the contract between Freedom and the Council.
+In addition, the management of leisure centres will be insourced to LWM Traded Services Ltd from 1 April 2023. - 3.
+The assumptions around the outcome of appeals against NNDR valuations (either received to date or expected to be received in future years) represent a material and critical judgement applied to the accounts.
 The appeals provision is empirically derived from past experience of the 2010 List as well as appeals determinations so far as made against the 2017 List.
-A 1% variance in the determined appeals provision would alter the net locally retained income (40%) to the Council by £42,000 for the 2010 list and £539,000 for the 2017 list.
+A 1% variance in the determined appeals provision would alter the net locally retained income (40%) to the Council by £6,000 for the 2010 list and £595,000 for the 2017 list.
 Due to the technical adjustment relating to the Collection Fund Adjustment Account, this would not result in any change to the level of General Reserves.